-Maybe to have had the only chance to play this humble role.
+Maybe it was the only chance I had to play this humble role.

 To sit and wait.
-Looking to the horizon.
+Looking at the horizon.

 << Maybe, after all, I am also destined for something else? >>

-Getting lost in thoughts, in the silence of the warm light of the seven o’clock in the evening sun.
+Getting lost in thought, in the silence of the warm sunlight of seven o’clock in the evening.

 (The eyes opened the old man to the day